Join us to improve your understanding of how our posture affects our abilities to ride or drive.

 - Why is good postural alignment important during all equine assisted activities.

-This is the first lecture in the Disability Module of the new PATH Intl.
-Instructor Training Course.
+This is the first lecture in the Disability Module of the PATH Intl.
+Approved Instructor Training Course.
 This lecture can be taken in three different ways:

 - As a stand-alone lecture for continuing education purposes